Federal Criminal Defense Lawyer Minneapolis

 Note that in addition to the terms of imprisonment listed above, a fine can also be imposed.
 Additionally, for some offenses, aggravating factors, such as having previous convictions, can lead to enhanced penalties.

-Providing Skilled Federal Crimes Defense
+Providing Skilled Federal Criminal Defense in Minneapolis

 At Brockton D. Hunter P.A., we leverage our knowledge, skills, and resources to build comprehensive and aggressive defenses to fight charges.
-If you have been accused, our federal crimes attorneys in Minneapolis are here to provide the effective counsel you need.
+If you have been accused, our federal defense attorneys in Minneapolis are here to provide the effective counsel you need.

 Learn more about how our Minneapolis federal crime lawyers can help by calling (612) 979-1112 or submitting an online contact form today.